mehran1801/reactJourney/src/MDs/reactNOTES.md

 - I used prev and set its value inside setState, it worked instead of setting it directly like this setState("not loading..")

+- challenge yourself and disable one of the button.

 # Counter (a.k.a Steps Tracker)
 - I didn't give initial state value like 0, and got NaN. which makes sense as you cannot add +1 to undefined.